 For parents whose children who are experiencing growing pains, advice from pediatricians sometimes includes pain-relieving drugs.
 However, there are also many natural remedies that are more preferred.

-Some of the most common natural remedies for growing pains include:
+Some of the most common natural remedies that may help you manage your child’s growing pains include:

 - Electrolytes: Electrolytes help kids keep their mineral levels from depleting – something that otherwise may cause them to experience growing pains.

-- Heat: A warm bath or compress helps treat muscle pain.
+- Heat: A warm bath or compress helps reduce muscle pain.
 Both options can be used in combination with essential oils to help relax the affected muscles.